Today – old car or new car? financial pros and cons

-If you’re looking to change your car, then you may be having the much discussed debate about whether you should buy an old or new car – luckily, Sarah Thompson from brand new on-demand financial advice site MoneyCounsel.co.uk is on hand to advise.
+If you’re looking to change your car, then you may be having the much-discussed debate about whether you should buy an old or a new car – luckily, Sarah Thompson from brand new on-demand financial advice site MoneyCounsel.co.uk is on hand to advise.

 There are a number of things that you need to consider – and you may not be correct in the assumption that a brand new car costs more overall than an old car.
 If you take everything into account, you can then make the decision about which choice is the right one for you.